-Outpatient clinics, the 21-bed Newman Clinical Research Center, Cooperative Care Center, dietary services, and most other support functions are in Medical Center North.
-The complex also houses such specialized treatment and research units as the Burn Center, the Rehabilitation Center for patients with severe physical handicaps, Vanderbilt Institute for Treatment of Alcoholism (VITA), and Physical Therapy Services.
+The 21-bed Newman Clinical Research Center, Cooperative Care Center, and support functions are in Medical Center North.
+The complex also houses such specialized treatment and research units as the Burn Center, the Rehabilitation Center for patients with severe physical handicaps, and the Vanderbilt Institute for Treatment of Alcoholism (VITA).

-Faculty and administrative offices and research space for all Medical School departments except biochemistry, neurology, and physiology are in Medical Center North.
+Faculty and administrative offices and research space for Medical School departments are in Medical Center North.
 The original portions of the building were completed in 1925.
 Since that time a number of connecting wings and buildings have been added: